-Research Scientist at Salesforce (AI for Society)
+Research Scientist at Salesforce (Generative AI)

 In my free time I enjoy trail running, hiking, backpacking, river tubing, lifting, board/card games, reading, and disc golf.